-When you are considering a divorce or separation, most people will need a divorce lawyer to help them with the process.
-Family law disputes can become emotional and difficult, with a lot of uncertainty about what your rights are and how the process works.
-Having a family lawyer assist you during this time will help you navigate the process easily to reach a better outcome.
+When considering a divorce or separation, most people will need a divorce lawyer to help them with the process.
+Family law disputes can become emotional and difficult, with a lot of uncertainty about what your rights, entitlements are and how the process works.
+Having a separation lawyer assist you during this time will help you navigate the process easily to reach a better outcome faster.

-We are dedicated to providing you with easy to understand legal advice and assistance throughout the entire process.
-From the initial meeting where you are able to become familiar with your lawyer to the final stages, we are here to support you at any or every step of the way.
+At PCL Lawyers, we are dedicated to providing you with easy-to-understand legal advice and assistance throughout the entire process.
+From the initial meeting where you are able to become familiar with your divorce lawyer to the final stages, we are here to support you at any or every step of the way.
 Even if you just require initial guidance or assurance we can provide relevant and concise advice about how the law applies to your separation.

-Getting advice from experienced family lawyers is key to making the best decisions.
+Seeking advice from experienced divorce lawyers is key to making well advised decisions.
 Getting legal advice will help you form a strategy and know what to expect next.
-A good family lawyer will also be able to give you many options on how to resolve your matter from their experience and knowledge of the law and court appearances.

 There are three main areas to think about when you separate:

-Each area requires a different approach and we will help you with each of these areas so that you can make a clear and informed decision.
+Each area requires a different approach.
+Our divorce and separation lawyers will help you with each of these areas so that you can make a clear and informed decision.

-If you and your former partner are not able to reach agreement on your division of assets or your childrens’ matters you may need to apply to the Federal Circuit Family Court of Australia (FCFCOA or family court).
+If you and your former partner are not able to reach agreement on your division of assets or your children’s matters, you may need to apply to the Federal Circuit Family Court of Australia (FCFCOA or family court).

-These must be dealt with separately and children matters must be dealt with to the satisfaction of the family court before they will grant a divorce.
+These matters must be dealt with separately, and children’s matters must be dealt with to the satisfaction of the Family Court before they will grant a divorce.

-We can assist help you negotiate a private agreement privately or through mediation and, if necessary, the family courts.
-We have significant experience in all aspects of family law litigation.
-This can range from mediation to a conference with a Court expert to discuss arrangements for your children.
+We can help you negotiate an agreement privately or through mediation, and, if necessary, the Family Court.
+Our divorce lawyers in Melbourne have significant experience in all aspects of family law litigation.
+This can range from mediation to court appearances, engaging experts to provide family reports and advise you accordingly.

 We appreciate that this is a difficult time.
-With our easy to understand approach and our commercial attitude we can guide you throughout your separation.
+With our easy-to-understand approach and our commercial attitude, we can help guide you through your separation.

-When partners in De Facto Relationships are separating it is different in that a formal divorce is not required to be applied for.
-In this case you will seek to settle your children matters and financial settlement as part of your de facto separation and children’s matters if you have any children.
+When partners in de facto relationships are separating, it is different in that a divorce is not required to be applied for.
+In this case, you will seek to settle your financial settlement as part of your de facto separation and children’s matters if you have any children.

 The full criteria can be viewed here.